MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 - You can use common operations such as create/delete, upload/download, drag/drop, rename, duplicate, and search through the UI.
 - You can use relative paths like `builtin/YourData.txt` for quick exploration.
 The `notebookutils.nbResPath` method helps you compose the full path.
 - You can easily move your validated data to a lakehouse via the **Write to lakehouse** option.
-Fabric has embedded rich code snippets for common file types to help you quickly get started.
+Fabric embeds rich code snippets for common file types to help you quickly get started.
 - These resources are also available for use in the [Reference notebook run](author-execute-notebook.md) case via ```notebookutils.notebook.run()```.

 ### Environment resources folder